vtexdocs/help-center-content/docs/known-issues/en/google-maps-address-search-not-filtering-by-the-selected-country-in-some-scenarios.md

 ---
-title: Google Maps address search not filtering by the selected country in some scenarios
+title: 'Google Maps address search not filtering by the selected country in some scenarios'
 id: 4zv3tvCMRBiZEWrQZnLViA
 status: PUBLISHED
 createdAt: 2023-01-04T21:02:55.874Z